janastu/iihs_curation_auth/README.md

     userDBs: {
       defaultDBs: {
         private: ['supertest']
                 }
       }

-If the private filed is set to 'supertest' then if the user registered by  username called 'arvind', then a separate database is created by name 'supertest$arvind' and if you do not want to have a separate database per registered user then remove the userDBs options from the configuration
+If the private field is set to 'supertest' then, if the user registered by username as 'arvind', then a separate database is created by name 'supertest$arvind'. if you do not want to have a separate database per registered user then remove the userDBs options from the configuration

 3.Mailer

-Mailer configuration allows to configure from which Email ID the confirmation email has  to be sent after user has registered, In mailer options we have Email Services like gmail,yahoo etc. user filed indicates from which the email has to be sent and password is the password of that email Id.
+Mailer configuration allows to configure from which Email ID the confirmation email has  to be sent after user has registered, In mailer options we have Email Services like gmail,yahoo etc. user field indicates from which the email has to be sent and pass is the password of that email Id.